gitignore exceptions: The Good, the Bad and the Ugly

 gitignore exceptions - ex 4

-Although this solution works fine, I don’t think using multiple .gitignores in different tree levels is a good sign.
-I suggest doing as maximum as you can to avoid this kind of situation.
+This solution works, however, I don’t think using multiple gitignores in different tree levels is a good sign.
+I suggest doing the maximum on your behalf to avoid such situations.
 Cheers! 🍾

 Β Β